-On the other hand, Eddie Bravo has studied Brazilian jiu-jitsu through the eyes of some of the most well-known and accomplished BJJ competitors in the world.
+On the other hand, Eddie Bravo has studied Brazilian jiu-jitsu through the eyes of some of the world’s most well-known and accomplished BJJ competitors.
 Jean Jacques Machado, who holds a 7th degree red and black belt, is their example.

 Eddie received his black belt in Brazilian Jiu-Jitsu under the instruction of Jean Jacques Machado in 2003.
 And now he holds the level of 3rd Degree Black Belt.

-Bravo submitted Royler Gracie during the ADCC Championship in 2003, catapulting him into the competitive jiu-jitsu world at the moment.
+Bravo submitted Royler Gracie during the ADCC World Championship in 2003, catapulting him into the competitive jiu-jitsu world.

-Aside from that, he is the founder of the Eddie Bravo Invitational, in addition to grappling competitions (EBI).
+Aside from that, he is the founder of the Eddie Bravo Invitational and grappling competitions (EBI).

 Eddie Bravo has also authored several BJJ books, including “Jiu-Jitsu Unleashed,” “Mastering the Rubber Guard,” “Mastering the Twister,” and “Advanced Rubber Guard: Jiu-Jitsu for Mixed Martial Arts Competition.”